zng-ui/zng/crates/cargo-zng/README.md

 Usage: cargo zng <COMMAND>

 Commands:
-  new   Initialize a new repository from a Zng template repository l10n  Localization text scraper res   Build resources help  Print this message or the help of the given subcommand(s)
+  new   New project from a Zng template repository l10n  Localization text scraper res   Build resources help  Print this message or the help of the given subcommand(s)